verrazzano/docs/content/en/docs/setup/private-registry/private-registry-full-distribution.md

 Use the Verrazzano CLI to perform the Verrazzano install from your private registry.

-1. Make sure that the Verrazzano platform operator manifests file is available on the file system.
-This is the `verrazzano-platform-operator.yaml` file for the release of Verrazzano you are installing, available from the [Verrazzano releases](https://github.com/verrazzano/verrazzano/releases) page.
-If the environment where you are running the installation has access to the public internet, you may skip this step.
+1. You will need the Verrazzano platform operator manifests file in order to install Verrazzano.
+This file is in the distribution at `${DISTRIBUTION_DIR}/manifests/k8s/verrazzano-platform-operator.yaml`.
 1. Install Verrazzano using the Verrazzano CLI.
 The CLI can be found in the distribution archive at `${DISTRIBUTION_DIR}/bin/vz`.
    {{< clipboard >}}
 <div class="highlight">

   ```
-  $ ${DISTRIBUTION_DIR}/bin/vz install --image-registry "${MYREG}" --image-prefix "${MYPREFIX}" --manifests path/to/verrazzano-platform-operator.yaml
+  $ ${DISTRIBUTION_DIR}/bin/vz install --image-registry "${MYREG}" --image-prefix "${MYPREFIX}" --manifests ${DISTRIBUTION_DIR}/manifests/k8s/verrazzano-platform-operator.yaml
   ```
 </div>
 {{< /clipboard >}}